-This Contest Judge Reveals How to Win Writing Contests
+10 Critical Mistakes Writers Make in Writing Contests

 Throughout the story, the tension is building.
 The plot is thickening, the stakes are rising, and the risks are becoming greater and greater.

-As the story approaches the climax, bring your character to a point of crisis where they must choose how they’re going to respond.
+As the story approaches the climax, bring your character to a critical dilemma where they must choose how they’re going to respond.

 If your character limps along without making a choice, or if they let the people around them choose for them, the story will feel dissatisfying and incomplete.